Web.com event added to 2018 PGA Tour schedule | Golf Channel

 It remains to be seen how the announcement will impact the fate of the Puerto Rico Open, which has been played opposite the WGC Match Play each of the past two seasons but was played opposite the WGC-Mexico Championship in prior years.
 This season there was no opposite-field event the week of the WGC-Mexico Championship.

-The PGA Tour is expected to announce its full schedule for the 2017-18 season later this summer.
+A PGA Tour official told GolfChannel.com that the Tour will have "some additional information forthcoming" regarding the Puerto Rico event's spot on the schedule.
+The Tour is expected to announce its full schedule for the 2017-18 season later this summer.